 Patricia stated, “We had the fortune of meeting Dr. Santos Rivera, who was working with the Proyecto Pa’Lante program.
 The program gave us the necessary skills and knowledge to mainstream into the university.”

 Northeastern recently celebrated the 40th anniversary of Proyecto Pa’Lante, which continues to help Latino students ease into the academic and social transition of the university experience.

 The Guendica siblings and their families have achieved great heights in their education and careers.
 Patricia Guendica-Paz earned her bachelor’s degree in Psychology at Northeastern and later pursued two master’s degrees.
 She now teaches in Chicago Public Schools (CPS) alongside her sister, Martha, who earned her bachelor’s in Business and Management from Northeastern, later earned two master’s degrees, and who also teaches in CPS.
-Third sister, Adrianna, has a bachelor’s in Business and Management from Northeastern, two master’s degrees and teaches in the Elgin school system with her husband, Edmundo Pujol, who has his BA in Education from Northeastern.
+The third sister, Adrianna, has a bachelor’s in Business and Management from Northeastern, two master’s degrees and teaches in the Elgin school system with her husband, Edmundo Pujol, who earned his B.A. in Education from Northeastern.
 They met as students at Northeastern.